-Any county contractor may request a waiver of the requirements of this law by submitting an application therefor to the county executive, or his or her designee, who shall establish such rules, regulations, procedures and forms as he or she may deem necessary to carry out the provisions of this section, as well as the eligibility criteria for such waiver, which shall include, but not be limited to the following:

 - a.
-The highest paid officer or employee of such contractor earns a salary which, when calculated on an hourly basis, is less than six times the lowest wage or salary paid by the contractor; or - b.
-Compliance with the requirements of this law will directly increase a contractor's expected total annual budget in an amount greater than ten percent of the prior fiscal year's budget.
+Any county contractor may request a waiver of the requirements of this law by submitting an application therefor to the county executive, or his or her designee, who shall establish such rules, regulations, procedures and forms as he or she may deem necessary to carry out the provisions of this section, as well as the eligibility criteria for such waiver, which shall include, but not be limited to the following: - (i) The highest paid officer or employee of such contractor earns a salary and/or receives fringe benefits that the Comptroller, in its discretion, may determine a method for valuing such benefits, including but not limited to dividends, a car and health insurance which cumulatively, when calculated on an hourly basis, is less than six times the lowest wage or salary paid by the contractor; or - (ii) Compliance with the requirements of this law will directly increase a contractor's expected total annual budget in an amount greater than ten percent of the prior fiscal year's budget - b.
+The name and address of any county contractor that applies for a waiver pursuant to this section shall be listed on the Nassau County web site at least 45 days prior to any decision on the granting of said waiver.
+Any interested party shall have 15 days from the posting of said contractor to provide written comments on the application and a decision shall issue within 30 days of the closing of the comment period.